ABOUT

 Woman in white blouse and dark vest sitting by window

-Wayland’s poetry has appeared or is forthcoming in Southern Humanities Review, Bellevue Literary Review, swamp pink, Amsterdam Review, Haiku Society of America’s journal Frogpond, and Third Wednesday.
-A finalist for the 2024 New Letters Patricia Cleary Miller Poetry Prize, Wayland is the recipient of the Washburn-Hayes merit scholarship, two Arts Commission grants, and a South Porch Artist Residency.
+Lindsey Royal Wayland is a poet, calligrapher, and researcher whose work captures the subtle beauty of everyday details.
+Wayland’s poetry has appeared or is forthcoming in Southern Humanities Review, Bellevue Literary Review, swamp pink, Amsterdam Review, The Citron Review, The Haiku Society of America’s journal Frogpond, and Third Wednesday.
+A finalist for the 2024 New Letters Patricia Cleary Miller Poetry Prize and the 2024 Fugue Poetry Contest.
+Wayland is the recipient of the Washburn-Hayes merit scholarship, two Arts Commission grants, and a South Porch Artist Residency.
+Wayland’s debut poetry collection, We Who Carry Air, is forthcoming.

 Her newsletter, ALL DAY, is a living inquiry into everyday presence, poetic perception, and creative reflection, offering essays and writing that invite a deeper way of seeing and engaging with the world.